 The Three Ingredients Required For Action.

 B.J.
 Fogg is the founder of the Behavior Design Lab at Stanford University.
-He’s basically the Godfather of behavior design.
+He’s the Godfather of behavior design.

 - Motivation – the person has to be sufficiently motivated;